 The Patient Safety Movement Foundation will place significant energy into Patient Safety Curriculum & Education development for schools.
 We have assembled a Workgroup to create a core curriculum that can be applied across all health professions.

-Dr. Steven Scheinman and Dr. Neil Martin, from Geisinger Commonwealth, co-Chair the Patient Safety Movement Foundation’s Patient Safety Curriculum for Schools Workgroup.
+Dr. Steven Scheinman and Dr. Margrit (Peggy) Shoemaker, from Geisinger Commonwealth, Co-Chair the Patient Safety Movement Foundation’s Patient Safety Curriculum for Schools Workgroup.
 This dedicated group is in the midst of developing core curricula which will include the following elements:

 - Ownership of patient safety and quality embedded within the professional identity formation for all health caregivers;